 It just seems particularly weird to see these messages in sequence:

 Team 5 found Engineering in ancient scrolls of wisdom.

 The Spanish stole Gunpowder from the Pirates.

-#3 Updated by Marko Lindqvist 6 months ago
+#3 Updated by Marko Lindqvist over 2 years ago

 - Tracker changed from Task to Bug

 - Category set to General